Lies (Thompson Twins song)

 "Lies" is a song by the English pop band Thompson Twins.
 It was released as the first single from their third studio album Quick Step & Side Kick (Side Kicks in the US), and the song peaked at number 67 on the UK singles chart.
 The single fared better in the United States, where it peaked at number 30 on the Billboard Hot 100 chart in the spring of 1983.
 Along with the B-side track "Beach Culture", "Lies" also spent two weeks at number one on the American dance chart in January 1983, becoming the band's second number one on this chart ("In the Name of Love" had spent five weeks atop this chart in 1982).

+Pop culture use

+“Lies" was featured in the animated television series Regular Show.
+The song plays during the season one episode "Grilled Cheese Deluxe" in a montage highlighting Mordecai and Rigby's escalating lies after they falsely claim to be astronauts, the espisode was released in 2010.

 Content

 Lead vocalist Tom Bailey said, "We [he and Alannah Currie] were just trying to be wacky and a little bit crazy and come up with an idea that we could be irreverent about.
 The chorus - that kind of catcall chorus, singing, 'lies, lies, lies' - it's the kind of thing you might see in a playground, a school, where someone's calling out like that.
 But we tried to make it more universal and apply it to bigger issues in the world."